Children's Hospital is part of the UPMC family.

 The progressive thinning and weakening can result in major vision loss and may eventually lead to a need for a corneal transplant.

-Children’s Hospital of Pittsburgh of UPMC offers KC treatment at our Center for Collagen Cross-Linking at our Lawrenceville campus.
+UPMC Children's Hospital of Pittsburgh offers KC treatment at our Center for Collagen Cross-Linking at our Lawrenceville campus.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: